ryanamannion/pcgs_scraper/README.md

 ## Detailed Usage Notes:

-### Setup and Basic Usage

-1. Clone the repository to the directory of your choice with `$ git clone https://github.com/ryanamannion/pcgs_prices.git`
-2. Navigate to the pcgs_scraper subdirectory
-3. If you are using a venv or other environment, activate it
-4. `$ pip install beautifulsoup4 ft`
-5. `$ python scraper.py`
-6. `$ python pcgs_query.py -q '1909-S VDB Cent'`

 ### Running `pcgs_prices.py`
 1. To show help dialogue: `$ python pcgs_prices.py --help`
 2. To scrape all prices and clean up the data: `$ python pcgs_prices.py --all`